anyaschukin/Lem-in/README.md

 ```

-Credit for most of the maps in ./maps goes to: @davhojt & emilwallner.
+Credit for most of the maps in ./maps goes to: @davhojt & @emilwallner.